 NQ Dry Tropics

-Carleigh is being hosted by NQ Dry Tropics (NQDT), a natural resources management group that operates within the Burdekin Dry Tropics region.
+Carleigh was hosted by NQ Dry Tropics (NQDT), a natural resources management group that operates within the Burdekin Dry Tropics region.
 Through its Sustainable Agriculture Program, NQDT works to empower graziers and sugarcane farmers in maximising productivity while decreasing negative environmental impacts, with many projects aimed at safeguarding the Great Barrier Reef from excess nutrient and sediment exports.

 Carleigh recently graduated from the University of Queensland with a Master’s in Environmental Management.
 She has managerial and communications experience in a project leads company, but is pursuing a career change more in line with personal passions and a recognition that the next decade will be a critical time for both Australia’s environment and the industries reliant on its good health.
 She considers the agricultural sector to be one of the nation’s most important centres of land stewardship, and hopes to explore opportunities to build resilience within a changing climate and learn more about the potential of regenerative agriculture.